DeepBlueRobotics/training/docs/section-2/electronics.md

 # Electronics

-We have significant overlap with senac training.
-If you want more details on senac components you can go through [their Electronics presentation](https://docs.google.com/presentation/d/1Y2GSd2B3aV2_6J5xKNS-_xWRiGW_daArdgr4zasUuno/edit#slide=id.g253cb92c37_0_37).
+We have significant overlap with SENAC training.
+If you want more details on SENAC components you can go through [their Electronics presentation](https://docs.google.com/presentation/d/1Y2GSd2B3aV2_6J5xKNS-_xWRiGW_daArdgr4zasUuno/edit#slide=id.g253cb92c37_0_37).
 Here, we will cover the parts relevant to programming.

 ### Operator Console and Communication
 - We use a computer, joysticks, xbox controllers, etc